My Master Builder

 In February 2023, director Daniel Fish's acclaimed, Tony Award-winning production of Oklahoma! transferred from the Young Vic to Wyndham's Theatre.
 In September 2023, Mike Birbiglia: The Old Man and the Pool transferred from Broadway for a four-week season, followed by The Unfriend starring Lee Mack in December.

-In 2024, Brian Cox returns to the West End for the first time in almost a decade, starring in Long Day's Journey into Night, followed by Mark Strong in Oedipus and the transfer of the Donmar Warehouse's acclaimed UK premiere of Next to Normal.
+In 2024, Brian Cox returned to the West End for the first time in almost a decade, starring in Long Day's Journey into Night.
+The West End transfer of Next to Normal played in the summer of 2024, shortly followed by Mark Strong in Oedipus.
+Kicking off 2025 is Inside No 9 Stage/Fright, followed by the hotly-anticipated return of Ewan McGregor on stage in My Master Builder.

 Past Shows